 Ships in the night

+The text cursor is a 1970s interaction primitive that assumed the bottleneck was typing speed, so we optimized for characters per minute: syntax highlighting, autocomplete, vim motions.
 Today, agents generate code faster than humans can read it.
-The new constraint is intent specification and output review.
-An IDE optimized for typing is optimized for the wrong constraint.
-The question is not how fast you can write code.
-It is how precisely you can specify what you want and how quickly you can verify it.
+The constraint is intent specification and output review.
+The question becomes how precisely you can specify what you want and how quickly you can verify it.

 Trace the evolution of engineering roles from 2020 to 2030.
 Watch as "code production" shifts from human to AI, and "intent specification" emerges as the new core competency.

 Recent IDEs still orbit the file, even as they bolt on agent panels and codegen.
-The trend is a hybrid editor plus agent.
-That feels like a transitional design, not the end state.
+The trend is a hybrid editor plus agent and it feels transitional.
 When an agent can generate a file faster than you can open it, the file stops being the natural unit.
+The unit of work shifts to the diff, describing what changed and why rather than presenting the full code.
+A pull request becomes a claim about intent, packaged with evidence.
+Review shifts from syntax and tests to whether the intent was correct.

 The wish: